Jennifer Coles Psychotherapy Norwich, Norfolk, NR2 and Online

 Psychotherapy and Counselling in Norwich

-I’m a psychotherapist working in person in Norwich, Norfolk, and also offering online counselling sessions.
-With over 10 years of experience working as a psychotherapist in Norfolk, I provide one-to-one therapy and counselling for adults and adolescents who are looking for a safe space to talk openly and honestly without judgment or self-censorship.
+I’m a psychodynamic psychotherapist with over 10 years of experience in private practice, as well as in charities and at the Priory Hospital.
+I offer one-to-one therapy for adults and adolescents who are searching for a safe space to talk openly and honestly without judgment or self-censorship.

-At the heart of my work is one guiding belief: good mental health hinges on self-love.
+At the heart of my work is one truth: good mental health hinges on self-love.
 And self-love isn’t a feeling or a vague idea, it’s action.
-It shows up in self-care: in the choices you make, the way you speak to yourself in your head, how you treat your body, who you let in, and how you hold your boundaries.
+It shows up in self-care: in the choices you make, the way you speak to yourself in your head, how you treat your body, who you allow into your life, and how you protect your boundaries.

-Together, we’ll explore your relationship with yourself, and how that relationship is reflected in your connections with others, your passions, your creativity, your work, and your sense of purpose.
-We’ll tune into your intuition and begin building a reliable internal compass, something reliable to help you navigate your life path.
+Together, we will explore your relationship with yourself, and how it’s reflected in your relationships with others, with your work, your passions, your creativity, and your sense of purpose.
+We’ll tune into your intuition and begin to build a reliable internal compass, something you can rely on to navigate your path through life.

-I have extensive experience offering therapy and counselling for a range of issues including depression, anxiety, stress, eating disorders, self-harm, and suicidal feelings.
-I also have a particular interest in the artistic temperament, blended family dynamics, and the LGBTQ+ community.
+I have experience working with depression, anxiety, stress, eating disorders, self-harm, and suicidal feelings.
+I also have a particular interest in the artistic temperament, in diverse personal identities and expressions, and in issues relating to blended families.

-I am a registered member of the British Association for Counselling and Psychotherapy (BACP), and I work to the BACP’s ethical standards in all aspects of my practice both in-person in Norfolk and online.
+I'm a registered member of the British Association for Counselling and Psychotherapy (BACP), and I work to the BACP’s ethical standards in all aspects of my practice both in-person at The Practice Rooms Norwich, Norfolk as well as online.

 BACP Registered Member 410408